 Medication

-If the problem persists, your doctor may prescribe vitamins, melatonin supplements, pain relief medication (in case pain is the cause of insomnia) or medication to help you sleep better.
+If the problem persists, your doctor may prescribe vitamins, melatonin supplements, pain relief medication (in case pain is causing your insomnia) or medication to help you sleep better.
 Here are some of the drugs usually prescribed for cancer patients with sleep problems:

 - Antidepressants